All articles

 The cabins are booked, the itinerary decided – it’s time to pack your bags for your cruising adventure.

-With multiple destinations and activities, plus the possibility of vastly different temperatures, knowing what to pack for a cruise can be overwhelming!
+With multiple destinations, activities and temperatures, knowing what to pack for a cruise can be overwhelming.
 Beyond the obvious clothes, toiletries and passport, there is a whole collection of items that can elevate your cruise experience, ensuring a smooth and seamless journey.
-Best of all, they won’t take up too much space in your suitcase.
+Here’s what to put on your cruise packing list.

 Read on to find out what to pack for a cruise, no matter the journey or destination thanks to PassportCard.